Book 16

 A) Answer these questions:

-5. What did Joan say to the matron?
+7. Why did Joan go to the hospital?

 B) Which words in the story mean the opposite of: